jonofarc/NYCHighSchools/README.md

     -	Display all the SAT scores - include Math, Reading and Writing.
     -	SAT data here: https://data.cityofnewyork.us/Education/SAT-Results/f9bf-2cp4
 3. It is up to you to decide what additional information to display

+The data used for this project is saved in 2 csv files located in the assets folder